materialsproject/pymatgen/docs_rst/introduction.rst

     find . -name '*.py' | xargs sed -i 's/from pymatgen import/from pymatgen.core import/g'

 This should resolve most import errors and only a few more modifications may need to be done by hand.

+Last but not least, one option is to pin to pymatgen==2021.3.3, which is the last version to contain the root-level convenience imports, if you are not planning to use future new pymatgen functionality.

 Offline docs
 ============